Skip to main content

 | NAME | STORAGE DRIVER | UUID | STATE | VOLUMES |

-2. NetApp also recommends creating one or more FlexVol- enabled Trident Backends.
-If you use FlexGroup volumes for training dataset storage, you might want to use FlexVol volumes for storing results, output, debug information, and so on.
+2. NetApp also recommends creating a FlexVol- enabled Trident Backend.
+You may want to use FlexVol volumes for hosting persistent applications, storing results, output, debug information, and so on.
 If you want to use FlexVol volumes, you must create one or more FlexVol- enabled Trident Backends.
-The example commands that follow show the creation of a single FlexVol- enabled Trident Backend that uses a single data LIF.
+The example commands that follow show the creation of a single FlexVol- enabled Trident Backend.

 {